BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 5 Arduino SensorMotor.md

 - [ ] **Power Supply set-up**

 > [!CAUTION]
-> Never use a microcontroller's Pin (Arduino/Pi/...) to directly power motors.
-You need to use an external Power Supply.
+> Never use a microcontroller's Pin (Arduino/Pi/...) to directly power motors. <br> You need to use an external Power Supply.<br>
+> Also make sure Common Ground between the external Power Supply and board.

   <img src="Pic/power up.jpg" width="600"/>